 2. Recording Software

-There are number of different names for recording software, as some like to call it “sequencer software” and others like to call it DAW software – regardless of what you call it, it all boils down to the same thing.
+There is a number of different names for recording software, as some like to call it “sequencer software” and others like to call it DAW software – regardless of what you call it, it all boils down to the same thing.

 Although there are various programs out there that can leave you perplexed when trying to pick the right one, the thing you need to remember is that most of the well-known pieces of software are good and offer value for money.
 You just need to work out your own budget and buy the program that fits into that best and then learn how to use it.